leesael/GIFT/code/README.txt

 	- sample.mask: The mask matrix M^(2) which is a matrix with size 3994 (gene) * 50 (number of gene sets, or rank) with 6,789 nonzeros.
 				   Each row in sample.mask corresponds to each unmasked entry.
 The first column indicates a mode, 2 for this sample mask.
 The second and the third column indicates a coordinate of an unmasked entry.
 The indexing starts from 1.
 For example, a line ‘2 3 40’ indicates an unmasked entry in the second factor matrix which is third in gene and 40th in rank.

+4. Tested Environment

+	We tested our proposed method GIFT in a Linux Ubuntu 16.04.3 LTS machine equipped with an Intel Xeon E5-2630 v4 2.2GHz CPU and 512GB RAM.